webgrabplusguide/webgrabplusguide.github.io/README.md

 In this example we will be using tvguide.com which is found in the international folder.

 Open tvguide.com.ini with notepad++ <br>
-Uncomment the following line by removing the first * - This will keep the index in order to speed up grabbing however you will only be able to use one zip code/provider.
-We will cover if you need to to grab channels from multiple zip codes/providers with this siteini later.
+Uncomment the following line by removing the first * - This will keep the index in order to speed up grabbing however you will only be able to use one country/provider/zip code.
+We will cover if you need to to grab channels from multiple countries/providers/zip codes with this siteini later.

 Before
 ```uncomment